-(a) Except as provided below, if the Grantee's Service terminates for any reason prior to the Settlement Date, then all vested RSUs shall be settled in accordance with Section 4, and any unvested RSUs shall be forfeited.
+(a) Except as provided below, if the Grantee's Service terminates for any reason prior to the Settlement Date, then all unvested PRSUs shall be forfeited.

-(b) If the Grantee's Service terminates due to Retirement at any time after six (6) months from the Grant Date but before the Settlement Date, then provided that the Grantee continuously remains in Retirement status after termination of Service, the Grantee shall continue to vest in all of the Grantee's RSUs according to the schedule established in Section 3 as though the Grantee's Service had not terminated (and, for the sake of clarity, as though the Grantee met all Credited Service requirements), and such RSUs shall be settled at the time specified in Section 4 hereof.
+(b) If the Grantee's Service terminates due to Retirement at any time after six (6) months from the Grant Date but before the Settlement Date, then provided that the Grantee continuously remains in Retirement status after termination of Service, the Grantee shall continue to vest in all of the Grantee's unvested PRSUs according to the terms of this Agreement as though the Grantee's Service had not terminated.
+For clarity, the actual number of PRSUs that shall vest shall be determined at the end of the Performance Period according to the Vesting Table based on actual performance, and such vested PRSUs shall be settled at the time specified in Section 4 hereof.

-(c) If the Grantee's Service terminates due to a Change in Control Termination after the Grant Date but before the Settlement Date, then on the date of the Grantee's termination (or, if later, on the effective date of the Change in Control), 100% of the RSUs shall become immediately vested and settled according to Section 4 hereof.
+(c) If the Grantee's Service terminates due to a Change in Control Termination after the Grant Date but before the end of the Performance Period, then on the date of the Grantee's termination (or, if later, on the effective date of the Change in Control), 100% of the target number of PRSUs shall become immediately vested and settled according to Section 4 hereof, and any PRSUs in excess of the target number shall be forfeited.
+If the Grantee's Service terminates due to a Change in Control Termination after the end of the Performance Period but before the Settlement Date, then on the date of the Grantee's termination (or, if later, on the effective date of the Change in